-- If either you or your spouse is self-employed, documentation regarding business expenses is necessary.
+- Documentation regarding business expenses if either you or your spouse is self-employed .
 These may include check registers, bank statements, canceled checks, payment receipts, financial statements, and profit and loss statements.

-- At a minimum, provide copies of your joint or individual tax returns, both state and federal, for the past three years.
+- At a minimum, copies of your joint or individual tax returns, both state and federal, for the past three years

-- If you or your spouse work for cash, have copies of check ledgers that will show any expenses paid during the marriage.
+- If you or your spouse work for cash, copies of check ledgers that will show any expenses paid during the marriage

 Documents Related to Real Estate

 - Any documents showing the legal description of any real estate owned together or separately.
 These can be obtained from your mortgage company or bank.